wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 ##### 15 Corruption of Judge

-*   (1) Every Judge is liable on conviction on indictment to imprisonment for a term not exceeding 14 years who, in New Zealand or elsewhere, corruptly accepts or obtains, or agrees or offers to accept or attempts to obtain, a bribe for himself or herself or any other person in respect of an act---
+*   (1) Every Judge commits an offence and is liable on conviction to imprisonment for a term not exceeding 14 years who, in New Zealand or elsewhere, corruptly accepts or obtains, or agrees or offers to accept or attempts to obtain, a bribe for himself or herself or any other person in respect of an act---

     *   (a) done or omitted by that Judge in his or her judicial capacity; or

     *   (b) to be done or to be omitted by that Judge in his or her judicial capacity.

-    (2) Every Judge, the Registrar, and the Deputy Registrar is liable on conviction on indictment to imprisonment for a term not exceeding 7 years if, in New Zealand or elsewhere, that Judge, Registrar, or Deputy Registrar corruptly accepts or obtains, or agrees or offers to accept or attempts to obtain, a bribe for himself or herself or any other person in respect of an act---
+    (2) Every Judge, the Registrar, and the Deputy Registrar commits an offence and is liable on conviction to imprisonment for a term not exceeding 7 years if, in New Zealand or elsewhere, that Judge, Registrar, or Deputy Registrar corruptly accepts or obtains, or agrees or offers to accept or attempts to obtain, a bribe for himself or herself or any other person in respect of an act---

     *   (a) done or omitted by that Judge, Registrar, or Deputy Registrar, in his or her official capacity (other than an act or omission to which subsection (1) applies); or